Causes, treatment & prevention of nosebleeds in seniors

-As we age, the lining in of our nasal walls begin to thin, making an already fragile environment more prone to bursting and bleeding.
-Below you will learn the main causes that lead to this, as well as how to prevent and properly treat a nosebleed.
+As we age, the lining of our nasal walls thins, making an already fragile environment more prone to bursting and bleeding.
+Below, you will learn the main causes that lead to this, as well as how to prevent and properly treat a nosebleed.

 -